 Bulk shopping: I order on Shipt from Target or Fairway.
 I also order from Amazon Prime for Whole Foods.

-We pretty much go out to lunch/dinner every weekend.
+Since moving to Stamford, we pretty much go out to lunch/dinner every weekend.
 We love trying out new places.
 We will go into Brooklyn for brunch with Nicole our daughter, or go to different towns to explore the restaurants in the area.
 Our favorite now:

 La Taqueria on Greenwich Avenue -this is the best taco place in the area, coming from a Mexican.
 Everything is made with authentic ingredients and with a homemade taste.
 From their handmade tortillas to the sauces, it makes us feel like we are back home.
 My favorite, Cochinita Pibil tacos and for dessert the Mexican Flan.